gospino123/gospino123-uf/README.md

 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | Type(scope): Small amount of words | Auto-populated | Set by whom?
 Procedure needed | Monochromatic/How many levels? | Color-coded/Words used? | Git Branch being used | This can be discussed.
 Examples are Accessibility, New Page, Housekeeping, Content | This can be auto-populated with a form |

-* Priority: Current use is 🟨:Low, 🟧:Med, 🟥:High
+* Priority: Current use is
+    * 🟨:Low
+    * 🟧:Med
+    * 🟥:High
+* Task Progress: Current use is
+    * 🟦: In Queue
+    * Gray: In Progress
+    * Light 🟨: Waiting/On Hold
+    * 🟧: Revisions Requested
-* Task Progress: Current use is 🟦: In Queue, Gray: In Progress, Light 🟨: Waiting/On Hold, 🟧: Revisions Requested, 🟥: Ready for Review/On Test Site, 🟩: Completed/Published
+    * 🟥: Ready for Review/On Test Site
+    * 🟩: Completed/Published

 ### Web Development